What are attribution models?

 Linear : Gives the same value to all interactions in the customer journey.

-Position : Gives value to all interaction points, but with greater value to the first and last.
+Position : Gives value to all interaction points, but with greater value to the first and the last.
 That is, from brand awareness to conversion.

 Leave a comment